-Walk through these strategies when brainstorming and you’ll have a better understanding of who your audience members are and what will provide them with the best content and service.
+Walk through these five steps when brainstorming and you’ll have a better understanding of who your audience members are and what will provide them with the best content to answer their questions.

-For more information on creating compelling content that will turn your blog readers into paying customers, download our new eBook.
-Ready for the next step?
-Checkout our ultimate compilation of content marketing resources and tools.
+For more information on creating compelling content that will turn your readers into paying customers, download our new eBook for free.

 Ready for the next step or you want to get there faster?
 Checkout our ultimate compilation of content marketing resources and tools or give us a ring at 773-680-6952.
 We're here to help.